Ringebu Municipality: Coat of arms

-The coat of arms was granted in 1992.
-The arms show three orange flames on a red background.
+The coat of arms was granted on 24 April 1992.
+The official blazon is "Gules, a three-tongued flame Or" (I rødt en oppvoksende tretunget gull flamme).
+This means the arms have a red field (background) and the charge is a three-tongued flame of fire.
+The charge has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
 This represents the municipality's three valleys and three parishes: Ringebu, Fåvang, and Venabygd.
 Fire was chosen to represent the need for heat and light by all people.
+The arms were designed by Inge Rotevatn.
+The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway has three parishes (sokn) within the municipality of Ringebu.
+The Church of Norway has three parishes (sokn) within Ringebu Municipality.
 It is part of the Sør-Gudbrandsdal prosti (deanery) in the Diocese of Hamar.

 History

 The stave church at Ringebu was built around the year 1220 and it is one of fewer than 30 surviving stave churches in Norway and is one of the largest.

 About 15 km north of the church lies the old Hundorp farm which is the legendary home of Dale-Gudbrand.
 Dale-Gudbrand is mentioned in the Heimskringla (The Chronicle of the Kings of Norway) by Snorri Sturluson.
 The account of King Olaf's (A.D.
 1015-1021) conversion of Dale-Gudbrand to Christianity is popularly recognized.